bartsolutions/bartsolutions.github.io/_posts/2018-09-28-react-native-redux-orm.md

 ---
 layout: post
-title: react native tutorial with react-navigation, redux and redux-orm
+title: React Native Tutorial with React-Navigation, Redux and Redux-ORM
 date: 2018-09-28
 summary: A detailed example to intergration react native, react navigation, redux and redux-orm
 ---